Welcome to the website of Holy Trinity, Heworth.

 From this Sunday (July 5th) onwards we will be returning into the church building for a socially distanced service of Holy Communion at 10.00 am.
 Under current restrictions this will be a said service, as singing in public places is not yet permitted.
 We are also limited to offering bread but not Communion Wine for those who choose to receive Communion.
 Children are welcome to this service but please be aware that we have removed all the toys and books from the church and, to protect the social distancing, they will not to be able to move around.
 Sadly we cannot give you any dates yet for the restart of Trinity Praise or play and Praise.

 If you would like to pray quietly in church, then the building will be open from 9.00 – 10.00 am every Wednesday morning.
+At the request of those who attend we now include a short service of Morning Prayer during at 9.30 am.
 Thank you so much for taking time to visit our web site and we would love to welcome you, either into our church building, or to be part of our expanding on-line community.

 In the 4th chapter of his letter to the church in Philippi the Apostle Paul wrote: “The Lord is near.
 6 Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 7 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 In these disturbing, fearful and unpredictable times we seek to both experience and share the peace that we get through placing Jesus right at the heart of all we do.

 The national Church of England guidance has been updated today (July 23rd) to reflect the fact that clergy and laity are now strongly advised to wear face coverings when attending our churches, in any capacity.